About the Sonos Arc

 - 11 built-in speakers

-- precisely angled side tweeters and advanced audio processing create enveloping home theater sound
+- precisely angled tweeters and advanced audio processing create enveloping home theater sound

 - supports ARC (Audio Return Channel) or eARC (enhanced Audio Return Channel) connections